jasny/improved-php-iterable/README.md

 $iterator = new SortKeyIteratorAggregate($values);
 ```

-Similar to `SortIteratorAggregate`, a callback may be passed.
+Similar to `SortIteratorAggregate`, a callback may be passed as user defined comparison function.

 _This is an `IteratorAggregate`.
 It may require traversing through all elements an putting them in an `ArrayIterator`
 for sorting._